-Ultrasound imaging is one of the most widely used tools for non-destructive testing and non-invasive diagnostic medicine.
-Since its beginnings in the 1970s, ultrasound remains an active field of research, with innovations such as new sensors, signal processing, and hardware development.
+Ultrasound is one of the most widely used imaging tools for non-destructive testing (NDT) and non-invasive medical diagnosis.
+Since its beginnings in the 1970s, ultrasound has been an ongoing field of research, with innovations such as new sensors, signal processing, and hardware development.
+After more than fifty years, the field still presents active developments, renewed by electronics and digital equipment improvements over the last years.

-However, within the realm of open-source methodology, the field remains under-served in terms of experimental hardware.
-An open, highly flexible and cost-efficient platform is still needed for many medical and biological applications, to support the efforts of the researchers, makers and device developers and accelerate ultrasound research and development.
+However, within the realm of open-source equipment, the field remains under-researched in terms of experimental hardware.
+An open, flexible and cost-efficient platform is still needed for many medical and testing basic applications to support the efforts of the researchers, makers and device developers, to accelerate ultrasound research and development.

-In the pursuit of designing a single-element pulse-echo device, it is necessary to map the current state of research in the field.
-Hereby, questions such as how the ultrasound hardware is used, which components the hardware architecture of an ultrasound device incorporates and what specifications are required, arise.

-The aim of this paper is to identify relevant literature to consider when designing a simple open-source single-channel ultrasound device and make this body of knowledge accessible to the maker and hobbyist designer.
-This includes usage considerations, hardware, embedded code, and software considerations.
+The aim of this review is to identify literature that is relevant for understanding, designing and operating a simple single-channel ultrasound device, and to capture this body of knowledge and make it accessible to ultrasound system designers.
+It also aims at presenting current ultrasound research focus points to introduce the reader to trends of interest.

+We try to capture design and use considerations from older and newer designs, but also with high-end, and multi-channel systems.
+We have covered both NDT and medical applications, starting with a review of the context, following on the review of existing architectures and analog buildings blocks, then on digital options available to support and complement the hardware aspects.

+This body of knowledge was used for designing two relatively simple open hardware designs.

 Key words: ultrasound hardware open-source frugal device imaging single-element modular design

-1 Context

-1.1 Why Ultrasound is Interesting
+1 An introduction to open ultrasound hardware

+1.1 A renewed interest in ultrasound

-Ultrasound imaging was initially developed by Langevin for underwater sonar uses, based on the piezoelectric effect discovered by the Curie brothers.
-Moreover, ultrasound has been a developing field for medical imaging and non-destructive testing and exploration (NDT/NDE) since the 1950s, such as with the Sonovisor device [Zeiss, 1962].
-Although ultrasound is a mature technology, it remains an active field of study, and technologies yet to be further explored, such as compressed sensing [Kruizinga et al., 2017, Liebgott et al., 2012] have the potential to revolutionize low-cost ultrasound imaging.
-Therefore, it makes sense to build an affordable and extensible platform for ultrasound research that leverages advances in low-cost computing in order to offload functions which previously required dedicated hardware.
+Ultrasound has been a developing field for medical imaging and non-destructive testing and exploration (NDT/NDE) that bloomed the 1950s.
+Although ultrasound is today a relatively mature technology, it remains an active field of study, and there are aspects that have yet to be further explored, such as CMUT sensors and compressed sensing [Kruizinga et al., 2017, Liebgott et al., 2012], which have the potential to revolutionize ultrasound imaging, leading to three figure dollar price tag devices.

+With this in mind, it makes sense to build an affordable and extensible platform for ultrasound research that leverages advances in low-cost computing in order to offload functions which previously required dedicated hardware.

-Ultrasound imaging has numerous advantages over other widely-used imaging modalities such as Computer Tomography (CT) or Magnet Resonance Tomography (MRI), especially because it is deemed safe and affordable.
-Due to these characteristics [Kurjak and Breyer, 1986], it has become an important tool in medical care.
-The World Health Organisation [WHO, 1985] recognises and stresses the advantages of using ultrasound in medically under-served regions such as Low and Middle Income Countries where other technology is simply not affordable or the infrastructure non-existent.
-High-end systems, as used in clinics, are mounted on a trolley to be moved to the patient’s bedside).
-Smaller systems referred to as “Hand-Held Devices” (HHD), which have the dimensions of a laptop computer or are even smartphone-sized and are subject to recent research in the field of medical ultrasound imaging.
-HHD hold the potential to become a “game-changing” technology[Kjeken et al., 2011].
-At the same time, the cost of an ultrasound machine is relatively low, compared to other modalities.
+Ultrasound imaging has numerous advantages over other widely-used imaging modalities, such as computer tomography (CT) or magnetic resonance tomography (MRI), particularly because it is deemed safe and affordable.
+As a result of these characteristics [Kurjak and Breyer, 1986], it has become an important tool in medical care.
+The World Health Organisation [WHO, 1985] recognises and stresses the advantages of using ultrasound in medically under-served regions such as low- and middle-income countries where other technology is simply not affordable or the infrastructure non-existent, now focusing in particular smaller systems [Kjeken et al., 2011].

-1.2 Ultrasound Imaging Modes
+1.2 Open-source ultrasound hardware